autarch/blog.urth.org/content/posts/2022-04-19-software-job-search-2022-retrospective-coding-challenges.md

 As I mentioned in a previous post, I really liked how Optic structured their challenge.
 They're a remote company trying to work largely asynchronously, and the challenge reflects this.
-The challenge started with an invite to a fresh Git repo that included the instructions as well as some existing code.
-The challenge involved extending an existing service in the repo with some functionality, though you could do this by writing a new service for just the new bits of the API.
+It started with an invite to a fresh Git repo that included the instructions as well as some existing code.
+The work involved extending an existing service in the repo with some functionality, though you could do this by writing a new service for just the new bits of the API.
 They also invited me to a Slack channel just for this challenge.

 They encouraged me to treat this like I would if I was actually working there.
 So rather than just taking the instructions and working in isolation, I